 WHY BIOMASS ELECTRICITY SHOULD NOT RECEIVE RENEWABLE ENERGY SUBSIDIES

-In 2015, 9% of the UK’s electricty was generated by biomass electricity1.
+In 2016, 9.9% of the UK’s electricty was generated by biomass electricity.
 This counts towards our renewable energy targets, and is viewed by many as a clean, green source of electricity.

 Yet biomass electricity receives strong support from the UK government.
-In 2015, energy companies received £817 million in UK subsidies for burning solid biomass for electricity, the vast majority of it wood2.
-We expect this figure to increase to around £1 billion annually in next few years as new biomass power stations come online which have been granted a higher subsidy rate under the ‘Contracts for Difference’ scheme.
+In 2016, energy companies received around £891 million in UK subsidies for generating electricity from bioenergy and the vast maority of that came from burning wood.
+We expect this figure to increase to over £1 billion annually in next few years as new biomass power stations come online which have been granted a higher subsidy rate under the ‘Contracts for Difference’ scheme.

-We are strongly opposed to subsidies for biomass electricity, and believe instead that the subsidy system should be reformed so that genuinely low-carbon renewable energy, such as wind, solar and tidal, and energy demand reduction is properly supported, rather than undermined as it has been recently.
+We campaign against subsidies for biomass electricity, and believe instead that the subsidy system should be reformed so that genuinely low-carbon renewable energy, such as wind, solar and tidal, and energy demand reduction is properly supported, rather than undermined as it has been recently.

 Climate impacts of biomass electricity

-At the power station smokestack, burning biomass for electricity always produces more CO2 emissions than burning coal (per unit of electricity generated).
-This is because electricity generation from biomass is far less efficient than that from coal.
-This is widely acknowledged, for example by the International Panel on Climate Change5.
+Burning wood in power stations is no better for the climate than burning coal.
+In fact, the smokestack CO2 emissions from biomass electricity are even higher than those from coal (per unit of energy), because electricity generation from biomass is less efficient than that from coal.
+This is widely acknowledged, for example by the International Panel on Climate Change.

 The CO2 emissions from burning biomass are currently ignored by operators and the Government alike, on the assumption that future tree growth will sequester the emitted CO2.
-However, a growing volume of scientific studies shows this assumption to be flawed6.
+However, a growing volume of scientific studies shows this assumption to be deeply flawed.

 This is due to:

-- the time lag between CO2emissions from power stations on the one hand and CO2sequestration by future tree growth;
+- the time lag between CO2 emissions from power stations on the one hand and CO2 sequestration by future tree growth on the other hand;

 - indirect impacts, including the use of waste and residues for bioenergy resulting in other industries relying on more extensive or intensive logging;